-Basic Packing List For Wilderness Camping
+Basic Packing List for Wilderness Camping

 Many locals go on month-long camping trips across Canada with their luxury RVs, and so do our southern neighbours.
 For many, it is a retirement dream.
 I don’t blame them to take their whole household along and all the luxury items they own.
 It’s their home away from home and they all deserve it.
 And I’m sure they don’t need my Packing List.

 As a tourist, you can rent a Camper or RV in Canada for a big road trip and live in comfort like many locals do.
 Or maybe you just want to go camping for a couple of nights and take a tent and the basics, which is my favourite way to go into the wild.